 “Brutality such as the attack at the synagogue, a place of worship, carries a particular grief that can only be met with an absolute and unequivocal condemnation of that event and the men who carried it out, as well as a plea to others feeling such desperation in the midst of ongoing conflict to not react with further violence.”

-Recent tensions on the Haram al Sharif/Temple Mount complex have led to violence and threaten to further erupt.
-Patriarchs and Heads of Churches in Jerusalem expressed concern in a November 6 statement in which they called for protection of sites and preservation of access.
+Recent tensions on the Haram al Sharif/Temple Mount complex have led to violence that threatens to further erupt.
+Patriarchs and Heads of Churches in Jerusalem expressed concern in a statement in which they called for protection of sites and preservation of access.

 At the same time, land confiscation, settlement expansion, and home demolitions continue in the West Bank, with Israel resuming its practice of demolishing homes as a punitive measure.
 And in Gaza, while some restrictions have been eased, the crippling blockade continues.